DamOConnor/eani/labs/lab01/lab01.md

 - Pupil attendance 2021/22

 > [!NOTE]
 > The 2022/23 data is missing.
-More files will be added later.
+More files will be added later once the import pipeline is setup.

 ![Download selected files](images/download-excel.png)